vipulnaik/diet-exercise-health/events/2024/2024-activity-tracker.md

 but the dumb bell was not in stock.
 I then went to Berkeley Bowl for food purchases recorded in [food_purchases.sql](../../sql/food_purchases.sql).

+## Friday October 25

+In the afternoon, I went to Walgreens for my flu shot, documented at [2024-10-25 flu shot](2024-10-25-flu-shot.md), I bought a few items from Walgreens after being done with the flu shot.